dmwatson/formy/README.md

 $('.form-box').clearForm();
 ```

+If a field has a `data-default` attribute that is set to a value, then when the form is cleared that value will be set to the field's value.

 ### Clearing Form Errors

 If you use Bootstrap or similar error classes, you can clear them out with `clearFormErrors()`: